National Council (Switzerland): Organisation

 When the Swiss federation was founded in 1848, the number of seats was not yet fixed, and was thus determined by the population of the individual cantons.
 According to the provisions of the federal constitution at that time, a canton was to receive one National Council member for every 20,000 citizens.
 Thus, the first National Council, which met in 1848, had 111 members.

 In 1963, the number of members was fixed at 200.
 The division of the seats between the individual cantons is determined by each canton's percentage of the national population, as revealed in the national census (including foreign residents), using the largest remainder method.
 A change in the division of the seats occurred in 2003, as a result of the 2000 census.

 Every canton is entitled to at least one seat in the National Council.

-Unlike the upper house where no translation is provided, simultaneous translation is provided into German, French, and Italian, but not Romansh.
+Unlike the Council of States where no translation is provided, simultaneous translation is provided into German, French, and Italian, but not Romansh.

 Electoral system

 Under the Swiss Federal Constitution, elections for the National Council are held every four years by the Swiss people.
-The most recent election took place on Sunday, 20 October 2019.
+The most recent election took place on Sunday, 22 October 2023.

 Since a popular initiative in 1918, elections have been by proportional representation, in which each canton forms an electoral district (Wahlkreis).
 There is no election threshold.
 Since 1971 women have been entitled to vote and stand in National Council elections.

 Since the reform of the census system and the adoption of the use of government administrative data for determining the population in 2007, the distribution of the seats in the National Council between the cantons has been based on the permanent resident population (including residents who are not entitled to vote) in the year following the most recent federal election.
 There is a proviso that each canton is entitled to at least one seat.

 The number of seats given to the cantons which are entitled to more than one seat is determined using the largest remainder method.

 Cantons which are only entitled to send one councillor to the National Council elect the candidate who wins a majority of votes.

 The cantons use a unique system of proportional representation, sometimes called a "free list".
 Each citizen may cast as many votes as there are seats available to their constituency, and may even cast up to two votes for the same candidate.
 For every vote received by a candidate, that candidate's party also receives a vote.
 Voters also list a party vote, in which all blank candidate votes contribute towards the party's total.

 In elections, political parties publish lists in the cantons with their candidates.
 Each list contains at most the number of candidates which the canton is entitled to send to the National Council.